Posted on April 1, 2018 by Corey Davis, Sean Heuser, and Darrian Bertrand

 US Drought Monitor maps for North Carolina on February 27 (left) and March 27 (right).

 It was a bit drier and decidedly less snowy in the eastern part of the state.
 With limited rainfall across the Sandhills and southern Coastal Plain, Abnormally Dry conditions expanded there as streamflows and soil moisture levels began to decline.
-Lumberton reported only 1.93 inches of precipitation, making it the 13th-driest March there in the past 111 years.
+Laurinburg reported only 1.95 inches of precipitation, making it the 12th-driest March there in the past 69 years.

 Our spotlight site in Castle Hayne near Wilmington is not in Abnormally Dry conditions thanks in part to a near-normal March precipitation total of 3.44 inches.
 However, other parts of the Coastal Plain have been showing signs of slowly drying out, which could accelerate as temperatures begin to climb this spring.

 After February's unseasonable warmth, March rebounded with a surge of winter-like cool weather.
-The preliminary statewide average temperature of 45.5°F, more than 4 degrees cooler than the 1981 to 2010 average, ranks as the 13th-coolest March out of the past 124 years.
+The preliminary statewide average temperature of 47.9°F, nearly 2 degrees cooler than the 1981 to 2010 average, ranks as the 40th-coolest March out of the past 124 years.

 Our average low temperatures in March are generally in the mid- to upper-30s.
 However, last month, most of the Mountains and Piedmont saw a dozen or more days with lows at or below freezing.